phil-pappas/Athena_Center_Apartments/content/english/contact.md

 ---
-title: "Drop Us A Note"
+title: "Drop Us A Message"
-description: "this is meta description"
+description: "Feel free to send us queries you might have for the accomondation or our availability."
-bg_image: "images/feature-bg.jpg"
+bg_image: "images/DJI_0147.jpg"
 layout: "contact"
 draft: false
 menu: